-Notes: Debt-to-GDP ratios for NFCs and general government are based on consolidated debt figures.
+Notes: Debt/o-GDP ratios for NFCs and general government are based on consolidated debt figures.
 NFC figures for Croatia are consolidated for loans, but not for debt securities.
 Data for NFCs for the UK are based on annual ESA2010 series for 2018.
 Three-year average is not calculated for the UK and it is not available for IE. The indicator includes amounts relating to special purpose entities (SPEs).
 Large proportions of their activities and their tending and indebtedness practices are not related to the domestic market.
-For countries with a relevant presence of resident SPEs (in particular CAULUSE) and their tending and indebtedness practices are not related to the domestic market.
-For countries with a relevant presence of resident SPEs (in particular CAULUSE).
+For countries with a relevant presence of resident SPEs (in particular to the large of the indicator includes and their rending and indebtedness practices are not related to the domestic market.
+For countries with a relevant presence of resident SPEs (in particular to the large of the indicator and its chindren and the renders and th